Sonnet 42

 And where in life finds one a greater truth

-Oh dear sweet lady, hear then this my plight;
+Oh dear sweet lady, hear my soul’s sure strife;

 I love you deeply, more than you can know;